Joo Koon rail accident: Reactions

-The accident increased public anger and pressure on both SMRT Corporation and Land Transport Authority (LTA), in light of a major tunnel flooding incident weeks prior, which resulted in a discovery that SMRT maintenance workers had failed to perform the necessary maintenance work on its pumps and had falsified records.
-Both organizations described the accident as one train "coming into contact" with another train in their initial media releases, and this was criticized by commentators and the public as an attempt to downplay the incident.
-A later statement by the LTA changed it to a collision.
+The collision increased public anger and pressure on both SMRT Corporation and Land Transport Authority (LTA), in light of a major tunnel flooding incident weeks prior, which resulted in a discovery that SMRT maintenance workers had failed to perform the necessary maintenance work on its pumps and had falsified records.
+Both organizations described the collision as one train "coming into contact" with another train in their initial media releases.
+The statements drew controversy, and were seen by some as an attempt to downplay the incident.
+A later statement by the LTA referred to the incident as a collision.

-Opposition parties have responded to the incident as well.
-Singapore Democratic Party called for transport minister Khaw Boon Wan to resign, while the Workers Party asked for the authorities to launch an investigation.
-Prime Minister of Singapore Lee Hsien Loong admitted that both the tunnel flooding and the Joo Koon accident has "hurt public confidence a lot".
-Despite that, PM Lee has insisted that Singapore's public transport remains "first class".
+The Singapore Democratic Party called for transport minister Khaw Boon Wan to resign, while the Workers Party asked for a full investigation.
+Prime Minister of Singapore Lee Hsien Loong admitted that both the tunnel flooding and the Joo Koon accident "hurt public confidence a lot."
+Despite the incidents, PM Lee insisted that Singapore's public transport remains "first class".

 Transport minister Khaw initially apologized to the commuters involved.
 Later, Khaw expressed that he was "disturbed" by an initial finding that "critical safety software" was inadvertently removed from the stationary train, possibly due to a malfunctioning signalling circuit, which led to the accident.